DEmodoriGatsuO/markitdown-azure-function/README.md

 ## Acknowledgments

-- Based on the [markitdown](https://github.com/microsoft/markitdown) library by Microsoft
+This project uses code from the [markitdown](https://github.com/microsoft/markitdown) library by Microsoft.
-- Uses various open-source libraries for file format conversion
+The original implementation is included in this repository as per its license terms.